-*I have been short on time this weekend so, in order to put something up on the blog, I am going to add a question the members of my my Bible study group were asked to think about to an older post.
+*I have been short on time this weekend so, in order to put something up on the blog, I am going to add a question the members of my my Bible study group were recently asked to think about to something I wrote a while back.

 Here is the question: